 Good All Rounder - La Sportiva Katana Lace

 Why Are Climbing Shoes Worn So Tight?

 When climbing you'll put a lot of pressure into your toes.
 If your toes aren't at the front of the shoe you won't have very much control or feel.
 Also, if your climbing shoes fit isn't close enough or have baggy spots (often the heel) then then can move around the foot and you can slip off holds.

 When you buy street shoes the aim is to not have your toes hit the front and to have space around the foot.
 With climbing shoes, all parts of the inside of the shoe should fit closely around the foot.
 You aren't meant to walk anywhere in climbing shoes.

 Tight climbing shoes are often tight in the wrong places.
 The main problems with climbing shoes being painful are: -

-- The first technical climbing shoe were made of leather that stretched up a few sizes over use.
+- The first technical climbing shoes were made of leather that stretched up a few sizes over use.
 Climbers used to have to aggressively downsize to get the ideal fit after a few months

 - More modern shoes are either lined, made of synthetic non-stretchy materials, or have a large amount of rubber.
 All of these minimize stretch - making it important to get the fit right first time